113 Tewning Rd.

 I. Residential Requests

-Streetlights in the new neighborhood are required by James City County (JCC) and installed by the private developer.
+Streetlights in the new neighborhoods are required by James City County (JCC) and installed by the private developer.
 Subsequently, citizens may request additional streetlights, based on the following policy:

 A. Streetlights serving residential uses will be installed upon a citizen's request based upon the following criteria: